 With two-thirds of the world’s population living in urban settings, it is critically important that people find ways to get outdoors.
 Especially young people.
 Why?
-The WHO links urban living to diminished health outcomes, and calls on governments to deliver certain fundamental human needs to its citizens by providing adequate urban green spaces.
+The WHO links urban living to diminished health outcomes, and calls on governments to deliver certain fundamental human needs to their citizens by providing adequate urban green spaces.
+Outdoor programs for youth play an important role in the health of our communities at large.

 3 Benefits of Outdoor Programs for Youth